robertmartin8/ReasonableDeviations/_posts/2017-12-28-learning-ml.md

 My personal recommendations are:

-- [Georgia Tech machine learning](https://www.udacity.com/course/machine-learning--ud262?utm_medium=referral&utm_campaign=api).
+- [Georgia Tech Machine Learning](https://www.udacity.com/course/machine-learning--ud262?utm_medium=referral&utm_campaign=api).
 This course spends a lot more time explaining the intuition behind the algorithms before going into the maths or the code, which is invaluable as a learner.
 - [Udemy Machine Learning](https://www.udemy.com/machinelearning/).
 While I am generally very unwilling to pay for educational resources, I ended up buying this for \$10 during one of the sales.
 The course is extremely comprehensive, basically demonstrating how to use every algorithm of note in both python and R. This course *does not* teach you very much about how the algorithm works, but it excels at showing you how to apply the algorithms.
 For a long time, this really frustrated me, but looking back, I realise how useful it is to be given a practical tour across the whole ML scene.
 To be fair, you can probably learn this directly from the [scikit-learn documentation ](http://scikit-learn.org/), but it does help to have video explanations.
 I've put my code for this course onto [GitHub](https://github.com/robertmartin8/udemyML).

 Tips: